-The rateable value of non-domestic property is set by the valuation officers of the Valuation office agency (VOA).
-They draw up and maintain a full list of all rateable values, available on the Valuation Office Agency website
+The rateable value of non-domestic property is set by valuation officers at the Valuation Office Agency (VOA).
+A full list of rateable values is available on the Valuation Office Agency website.

 The national non-domestic rating multiplier is the rate in the pound by which the rateable value is multiplied to produce the annual rate bill for a property.
 It is set annually by the Government and, except in a revaluation year, cannot by law rise by more than the amount of the increase in the retail prices index.

 Full notes about business rates calculations for the current financial year are available to download: